The activities are as follows:

 Insects that feed on plants, called herbivores, can have big effects on how plants grow.
 Herbivory can change the size and shape of plants, the number of flowers and seeds, and even which plant species can survive in a habitat.
 A plant with leaves eaten by herbivores will likely do worse than a plant that is not eaten.

-Because herbivory affects how big and fast a plant can grow, herbivores may determine if an exotic plant is successful in its new habitat and becomes invasive.
+Because herbivory affects how big and fast a plant can grow, herbivores may determine if an exotic plant thrives in its new habitat and becomes invasive.
 Elizabeth, a plant biologist, is fascinated by invasive species and wanted to know why they are able to grow bigger and faster than native and exotic species.
 She thought that invasive species might get less damage from herbivores, which would allow them to grow more and could explain how they become invasive.

 Featured scientist: Elizabeth Schultheis from Michigan State University